Installation

 For testing purpose we are using a node.js server where the API's proxy and editor are running on

-please refer the server.js file and run it usingnode server.js
+localhost.
+For running the editor and services fromlocalhostplease refer the server.js file and run it usingnode server.js

 Use as web component in the Angular app